balinterdi/balinterdi.github.com/source/_posts/2016-02-04-complex-components-in-ember-dot-js-part-2-towards-a-more-reactive-component.markdown

 `autocomplete` component, `autocomplete-option` components can bind to it and know whether they are focused or not.

-Here is how code the templates need to change:
+Here is how the templates need to change:

 {% highlight html %}
 {% raw %}